Shirajuki/digital-descent/README.md

   </a>
 </p>

-A Work In Progress Touhou, Azur Lane, Gundemonium Recollection and Harmful Park inspired danmaku JS horizontal scrolling 2D shooting game ⚓
+A Work In Progress game for teaching Agile Software Development concepts

 - P2P for (proximity) chat
 - Client-Server architecture